guardian/goo/README.md

 1. `git commit` all your changes
 2. `git tag` the version you're publishing
-3. `git push` your branch to the server
+3. `git push` your branch to the server. [`git push --follow-tags` will push tags as well as commits.]
 4. Start sbt and type `project frontend-goo-tool`, and then `publish` (you must have reloaded sbt since configuring bintray)